lablup/backend.ai-webui/README.md

 maxFileUploadSize = 4294967296 # Maximum size of single file upload.
 Set to -1 for unlimited upload.

 [environments]
 #allowlist = "" # Comma-separated image name.
-It should contain the full URL, except the protocol and tag. e.g. cr.backend.ai/stable/python
+Image name should contain the repository (registry path and image name) part of the full image URL, excluding the protocol and tag
+# e.g. cr.backend.ai/stable/python
-# You should pick default_environment too.
+# You should pick default_environment in general section too.

 [server]
 webServerURL = "[Web server website URL.
 App will use the site instead of local app.]"